 \subsubsection{Coarsening}

-Using single particle tracking, we obtain the dynamics of the coarsening at the level of the entire several-hundred nanoparticle field of view to elucidate how the degree of crystallinity increases over time, and we also examine smaller fields of view to follow individual events contributing to coarsening, such as grain merging and grain boundary area reduction.
+Using single particle tracking, we obtain the dynamics of the coarsening at the level of the entire several-hundred nanoparticle field of view to elucidate how the degree of crystallinity increases over time, and we also examine smaller fields of view to follow individual events contributing to coarsening, such as grain merging and disordered interface area reduction.
 To visualize how the grain structure changes with electron beam irradiation, we calculate $\theta_j$, the phase of $\Psi_6,_j$.
 The value of $\theta_j$ describes the orientation of single particles relative to their neighbors and is a convenient way to visualize the evolution of grain structure.
 Figure~\ref{F2}A shows the evolution of the colloidal monolayer upon electron beam irradiation over the initial coarsening period.
 Initially at 0 s, the film is composed of many small crystalline grains, which merge into larger grains as the electron beam exposure time increases.
-This merging of grains occurs through a number of processes, including grain boundary motion, grain rotations, and other more complex correlated particle motions.
-As the small grains merge, we observe a decrease in the number of disordered particles that reside at the grain boundaries.
-To separately visualize grain boundary versus ordered particles, we false color particles with $\vert\Psi_6,_j\vert$ $<$ 0.7 in yellow and particles with $\vert\Psi_6,_j\vert$ $>$ 0.7 in blue (Figure~\ref{F2}B).
-We observe that the number of yellow particles decreases substantially with time, indicating that disordered particles are being transferred to the crystalline phase.
+This merging of grains occurs through a number of processes, including grain interface motion, grain rotations, and other more complex correlated particle motions.
+As the small grains merge, we observe a decrease in the number of disordered particles.
+To separately visualize disordered versus ordered particles, we false color particles with $\vert\Psi_6,_j\vert$ $<$ 0.7 in blue and particles with $\vert\Psi_6,_j\vert$ $>$ 0.7 in yellow (Figure~\ref{F2}B).
+We observe that the number of blue particles decreases substantially with time, indicating that disordered particles are being transferred to the crystalline phase.
 We also map rapid changes in particle crystallinity by plotting the change in $\vert\Psi_6,_j\vert$ from frame to frame ($\Delta\vert\Psi_6,_j\vert$), with $\Delta\vert\Psi_6,_j\vert$ $>$ 0.2 in purple and $\Delta\vert\Psi_6,_j\vert$ $<$ -0.2 in cyan overlayed on the SEM image (Figure S4).
-We find that the most substantial fluctuations occur at boundaries between grains.
-In Figure~\ref{F2}C we plot the number of crystalline ($\vert\Psi_6,_j\vert$ $>$ 0.7) and grain boundary ($\vert\Psi_6,_j\vert$ $<$ 0.7) particles.
-After about 20 s, the number of crystalline particles increases, while the number of grain boundary particles decreases.
+We find that the most substantial fluctuations occur at interfaces between grains.
+In Figure~\ref{F2}C we plot the number of crystalline ($\vert\Psi_6,_j\vert$ $>$ 0.7) and disordered ($\vert\Psi_6,_j\vert$ $<$ 0.7) particles.
+After about 20 s, the number of crystalline particles increases, while the number of disordered particles decreases.
 After approximately 80 s, both populations have nearly plateaued.
 Overall, we find that the electron beam anneals the particle monolayer over the first $\sim$100 s of imaging.